 Westerman could not be reached for comment Monday.
 As executive director of Rebuild, Westerman earned an annual salary of $147,290, according to city payroll data.

 Abernathy said Westerman’s experience helped successfully launch Rebuild.
-Strong has also worked with Rebuild for the last three years and previously was executive director of People’s Emergency Center, a community development corporation in West Philadelphia.
+Strong has also worked with Rebuild for the last three years and previously was executive director of People’s Emergency Center Community Development Corporation in West Philadelphia.

 “I’m confident that Rebuild will continue to succeed under Kira’s leadership,” Abernathy said.